Punta del Este

-In addition to international film festivals, gastronomy and first-class hotels, the region has protected natural reserves such as Isla de Lobos, Gorriti Island, La Barra, or the Arboretum Lussich.
+In addition to international film festivals, gastronomy, and first-class hotels, the region has protected natural reserves such as Isla de Lobos, Gorriti Island, La Barra, or the Arboretum Lussich.
 Popular landmarks in the area include the La Mano giant sculpture, the Santorini-styled complex Casapueblo, the Rafael Viñoly designed Puente Garzón bridge, and the Museum of the Sea.

-Although the city has a year-round population of about 12,400, the summer season greatly adds to this number, and its residents average 450,000.
+Although the city has a year-round population of about 18,200 in winter, the number greatly expands during the summer season.

 Geography

 Location

 The city is located on the intersection of Route 10 with Route 39, southeast of the department capital Maldonado and about 140 km east of Montevideo.

 Climate

 Punta del Este has an oceanic climate (Cfb, according to the Köppen climate classification), with pleasant summers and cool winters.
-Because of the average temperature of the hottest month near 22 °C, the climate is close to a humid subtropical climate (Cfa).
+Because of the average temperature of the hottest month near 22 °C (71.6 °F), the climate is close to a humid subtropical climate (Cfa).
 It is similar to southeastern Australia.
 The precipitation is evenly distributed throughout the year, with an average of 1010 mm.
 The hottest month, February, has an average temperature of 21.7 °C, and the coldest month, July, has an average of 11.5 °C. The average yearly temperature is 16.4 °C.